 The process of Reverse Osmosis (RO) was introduced in 1748 by Jean Nollet.
 Nollet was a French physicist and clergyman who performed various experiments using electricity and discovered the process of Osmosis.

-It is one of the most common methods to produce desalinated water for human use.
-But for more than a couple of centuries, this method was overlooked entirely.
+It is one of the most common methods of producing desalinated water for human use.
+But this method was overlooked entirely for over a couple of centuries.

 Let’s discuss how this water purification method compares with other methods.

 So, scroll down to read further.

 The process of reverse Osmosis was discovered back in the mid-1700s.
 However, it remained overlooked for more than two centuries.
 It was only observed more than 200 years later in the laboratory when the University of California (LA) examined the desalination of seawater with semipermeable membranes.